Sudket Prapakamol

 Sudket Prapakamol (สุดเขต ประภากมล; RTGS: Sutkhet Praphakamon; born 8 February 1980) is a badminton player from Thailand.
-He is a police lieutenant and a sportsman like his brother.
-He has a Bachelor's degree from the University of the Thai Chamber of Commerce.

 Career

 He competed in badminton at the 2004 Summer Olympics in men's doubles with partner Patapol Ngernsrisuk.
 They were defeated in the round of 32 by Anthony Clark and Nathan Robertson of Great Britain.
 Prapakamol also competed in the mixed doubles with partner Saralee Thungthongkam.
 They had a bye in the first round and were defeated by Fredrik Bergström and Johanna Persson of Sweden in the round of 16.

 He played for Thailand in Thomas Cup 2008 as with Songpol Anukritayawan.
 Thailand was crushed in the quarter finals.
 Prapakamol made his second appearance at the Olympic Games in 2008.
 He and Thungthongkam were defeated by the first seeded from Indonesia Nova Widianto and Liliyana Natsir in the quarter finals.

 In 2012, Prapakamol and Thungthongkam again competed in the Olympic Games, played in the mixed doubles, reaching the quarter finals where they were beaten by Christinna Pedersen and Joachim Fischer Nielsen of Denmark.

 He ended his international career after competed at the Thailand Masters in February 2016.